Chapter 05: The Beginner’s Guide to

-These can be mitigated through the de-energization of the electrical circuits, but this can often cause inconvenience and shouldn’t be done unless the circuit breaker box has been examined and determined to be safe by a licensed electrician.
+These can be reduced through the de-energization of the electrical circuits, but this can often cause inconvenience and shouldn’t be done unless the circuit breaker box and breakers have been examined and determined to be safe by a licensed electrician.

 Here’s a brief list of some common household sources of AC electric fields from all three categories:

 - Un-grounded, un-shielded cords (such as from lamps, extension cords, phone charger cords, alarm clock cords)